Selinda Explorers is designed along the lines of a traditional tented camp.

 Malarial protection recommended: Yes

-Medical care: All senior staff has medical training.
-The nearest medical facility is in Maun.
+Medical care: All senior staff and guides have medical first-aid training.
+The nearest medical facility is in Maun and the camp has links to a flying- doctor service.

 Dangerous animals: High Risk